 France has an illustrious motorsport history and hosted the first ever Grand Prix back in 1906.
 No less than 16 different venues have played host to the French Grand Prix since then.
-Located in Le Castellet on the French Riviera, the Circuit Paul Ricard, commissioned by the beer magnate of the same name, was opened in 1970.
+Located in Le Castellet on the French Riviera, the Circuit Paul Ricard, commissioned by the pastis magnate of the same name, was opened in 1970.
 The track hosted the French Grand Prix 14 times between 1971 and 1990, before the event moved to Magny Cours.
 Following the withdrawal of funding from the French Motorsports Federation, the French Grand Prix was removed from the F1 calendar in 2008.
 After a ten-year absence, the event returned in 2018 at the Paul Ricard track.

 The original Paul Ricard track featured the 1.8km Mistral Straight, which, paired with the other high-speed sections of track, made life difficult for engines.
 After the death of its namesake, and following F1’s departure to Magny Cours, the track was bought by a company owned by Bernie Ecclestone, who turned the track into a testing venue at the turn of the millennium.
 Built on a plateau, the track offers a massive 167 different configurations in total!
 The circuit has distinctive markings in the run-off areas, with blue and red strips designed to minimise braking distances.

 Shuttle Bus: French Grand Prix organizers offer daily shuttle buses to the circuit.
 More information can be found on the Grand Prix’s website.

 Car: One of the easiest ways to get to the circuit is to drive yourself there.
 From Marseilles, the journey on the A50 autoroute (using exit 11) should take around 45-60 minutes – though the 2018 French Grand Prix was dogged by long tailbacks.
 Browse car rentals in Marseille

-- Taxi: Taxis are generally not recommended to get to Paul Ricard as they can be expensive.
+Taxi: Taxis are generally not recommended to get to Paul Ricard as they can be expensive.
 A better option may be to take the train to the nearby Bandol or Aubagne stations, then take a taxi for the remaining 20km of the journey.

 Circuit Paul Ricard is a rural circuit with a limited amount of nearby accommodation, aside from camping and boutique hotels.
 For larger events such as the French Grand Prix, we recommend staying in the larger cities of Marseille or Toulon.